fuzz/remote/blog/plastic.markdown

 # Never Bet Against The Cheap Plastic Solution

-Paul Graham wrote an article recently about immigration and the tech industry.
-Photomatt wrote a response mentioning distributed teams as a solution and there was this thread on Hacker News with some additional discussion about colocated versus distributed teams.
-Steven Sinofsky wrote a response to all of those here and this is a response to all of the above.
-Whee!
+Paul Graham wrote [http://paulgraham.com/95.html](an article) recently about immigration and the tech industry.
+Matt Mullenweg  wrote [http://ma.tt/2014/12/how-paul-graham-is-wrong/](a response) mentioning distributed teams as a solution and there was [https://news.ycombinator.com/item?id=8811019] (this thread) on Hacker News with additional discussion about colocated versus distributed teams.

-- Need to add links to and clean up above paragraph
+Steven Sinofsky wrote [http://blog.learningbyshipping.com/2014/12/30/why-remote-engineering-is-so-difficult/](a response to all of those) and this is my response to all of the above.

 I have been working in the tech industry for twenty years modulo hiatuses for creative projects.
 I have spent roughly half of that time colocated and half of that time distributed.
 I do not have